It’s All Inclusive

 Where on the coast?

-The Makarska Riviera — an hour south of Split under the Biokovo massif — is Croatia's classic resort strip: miles of pine-backed pebble beach and the country's biggest cluster of resort hotels.
+The Makarska Riviera, an hour south of Split under the Biokovo massif, is Croatia's classic resort strip: miles of pine-backed pebble beach and the country's biggest cluster of resort hotels.
 The Split riviera puts Diocletian's palace within an evening's reach; Dubrovnik's surrounds trade beach scale for the most dramatic old city in the Mediterranean; the islands (Brač's Zlatni Rat, Hvar's lavender and nightlife) are a ferry hop away.

-Croatian beaches are pebble or rock shelf, not sand — the trade is water clarity that sand coasts can't touch.
+Croatian beaches are pebble or rock shelf, not sand; the trade is water clarity that sand coasts can't touch.
 Water shoes turn the trade entirely in your favor.

 When to go

 The swimming season runs June–September, stretching into May and October in warm years.
 July–August is hot, bright, and busy (and priced like it); June and September deliver the same sea with room to breathe.
-No tropical systems exist here — the Adriatic's August–October reliability is exactly what the Caribbean can't promise.
+No tropical systems exist here: the Adriatic's August–October reliability is exactly what the Caribbean can't promise.

 Getting there & around

 Split and Dubrovnik both take seasonal nonstops from across Europe and (increasingly) the U.S. East Coast in summer.
-The coastal highway is excellent, ferries are frequent, and distances are short — a Makarska base puts Split, Omiš rafting, and Brač all within day-trip range.
+The coastal highway is excellent, ferries are frequent, and distances are short; a Makarska base puts Split, Omiš rafting, and Brač all within day-trip range.

 Good to know

 Croatia uses the euro and is in Schengen.
 English is widely spoken on the coast.
 Tipping is modest (round up or ~10%).
-Konoba (tavern) dinners are half the reason to visit — even on an all-inclusive plan, budget one grilled-fish night out.
+Konoba (tavern) dinners are half the reason to visit; even on an all-inclusive plan, budget one grilled-fish night out.
 The sea stays refreshingly brisk into June; late summer is warmest.

 Resort chains in Croatia

-The brands operating here — tap any chain for its full ranking and what its all-inclusive plan really covers.
+The brands operating here.
+Each links to its full ranking and what its plan really covers.

 Frequently asked questions